cchiem/cchiem/README.md

 # Hi there! 👋 I'm Chris Chiem

 Welcome to my GitHub!
-I'm a passionate computer science student currently studying in New Zealand.
+I'm a passionate Computer Science Student currently studying in New Zealand.
 I love solving problems, building projects, and learning new technologies.
 Here's a bit about me:

 ## 🛠 Tech Stack